shinoka7/rcos-status-updates/fall_2018/week_04.md

 > Examples: New Bugs to be fixed, Design choices

 	Start implementing these functions
-	Figure out if carrier lookup from phonenumber is a viable option/accurate
+	Figure out if carrier lookup from phonenumber is a viable option/accurate.
+	Figure out the design of what bases the notifications to be sent.

 ## Anything Blocking?